hfcintergalactic/ApplicationDevelopmentInPython/assignments/set5.md

 Your calculator will implement the square root function for positive numbers.
 One integer should be provided to your function and one integer should be returned.

-You may choose to use the *sqrt* function in [code/arith.py](https://github.com/hogeschool/Keuzevak-IADIP/blob/master/code/arith.py) as a starting point.

 Note: You can also choose to implement the square root function as a recursive function.